pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 ## <a id='md-store-db-fail-to-start'></a> `metadata-store-db` pod fails to start

-When SCST - Store is deployed, deleted, and then redeployed, the `metadata-store-db` Pod fails to start if the database password changed during redeployment.
+When SCST - Store is deployed, deleted, and then redeployed, the `metadata-store-db` pod fails to start if the database password changed during redeployment.

 ### Explanation

-The persistent volume used by PostgreSQL retains old data, even though the retention policy is set to `DELETE`.
+The persistent volume used by `PostgreSQL` retains old data, even though the retention policy is set to `DELETE`.

 ### Solution

 Redeploy the app either with the original database password or follow the later steps to erase the data on the volume:

 1. Deploy `metadata-store app` with kapp.

-2. Verify that the `metadata-store-db-*` Pod fails.
+2. Verify that the `metadata-store-db-*` pod fails.

 3. Run: